 I have seen and felt a growing dissent among young doctors.

-I can see the fear creeping into minds of these young doctors!
+I can see the fear creeping into the minds of these young doctors!

 But every day they fight this fear, wear their apron and reach the hospital to help the public.

-So, dear public I end this letter with an appeal to help and support young doctors who choose to help you.
+I end this article with an appeal to help and support young doctors.

 Before I end this article, let me state some points:

-- I am a Govt. doctor for past 15 years with vast experience in working in rural areas all over India.
-I have been to rural areas where you would not even find proper roads.
+- I am a Govt. doctor for the past 15 years with vast experience in working in rural areas all over India.
+I have been to the countryside where you would not even find proper roads.
 So, I am well experienced and within my capacity to explain the situation.

-- When I mention doctors in this article for convenience, I am also referring to allied health professionals who work in the rural area along with the doctors.
-Without their help, no doctor can even last a single day professionally in the remote areas.
+- When I mention physicians in this article for convenience, I am also referring to allied health professionals who work in the rural area along with the doctors.
+Without their help, no doctor can even last a single day professionally in remote areas.

 - If you are a young doctor or health professional reading this article, then the aim of the article is to inform you regarding the changing scenarios.
 It will help you in not forming romantic and false assumptions about being a doctor.
 It will make you more practical as a doctor, and in the current times, you need to have a reasonable mind to exist and succeed.